Loewencrimelife/Loewencrimelife/README.md

 ### Hi there 👋

 <!--
-**Loewencrimelife/Loewencrimelife** is a edit fraklager repository because its `README.md` (this file) appears on your GitHub profile.
+**Loewencrimelife/Loewencrimelife** is a create new fraktion repository because its `README.md` (this file) appears on your GitHub profile.

-edit money
+create new fraktion